Configure First Hop Security

 switch(config)# ip dhcp snooping vlan 100,200,250-252 evpn

-Beginning with Cisco NX-OS Release 10.4(1)F, the evpn option is provided to support host move to other interfaces on the same VTEP or other VTEPs
+Beginning with Cisco NX-OS Release 10.4(1)F, the evpn option is provided to support host move to other interfaces on the same VTEP or other VTEPs.

 Note

-• We can have one vlan-list-1 with evpn keyword and another vlan-list-2 with no evpn keyword.
+• It is possible to have one VLAN list with evpn keyword and another VLAN list with no evpn keyword.

-The no form of this command disables DHCP snooping on the VLANs specified.
+The no form of this command disables DHCP Snooping on the VLANs specified.

 Step 3

-(Optional) show running-config dhcp
+(Optional) Run the show running-config dhcp command to validate the DHCP configuration.

 Example: